A.M. (automobile): Car and truck manufacture

-Adolphe de Mesmay died in May 1903; the business was carried on by his widow (fr:'veuve') Amélie and reconstructed as Ateliers Mme Veuve A. de Mesmay, with Louis Demilly as director.
-From c1906 the Ateliers Vve A. de Mesmay company fitted 'Abeille' engines to a chassis; advertised as Automobiles 'Abeille' de Mesmay, these were sold as complete automobiles, or as rolling chassis to be finished by other body-makers.
+Adolphe de Mesmay died in May 1903; the business was carried on by his widow Amélie and reconstructed as Ateliers Mme Veuve A. de Mesmay, with Louis Demilly as director.
+From circa 1906 the Ateliers Vve A. de Mesmay company fitted 'Abeille' engines to a chassis; advertised as Automobiles 'Abeille' de Mesmay, these were sold as complete automobiles, or as rolling chassis to be finished by other body-makers.
 In 1906, they were reported as offering for sale two 4-cylinder models producing 12 and 20 hp, as well as a 2-cylinder, 12 hp car.
-Abeille also manufactured a carburettor in c1909, similar to a Daimler device.
+Abeille also manufactured a carburettor in circa 1909, similar to a Daimler device.
 The factory was expanded in 1908–1911 to include three sites in Saint-Quentin.

-Catalogues dating from c1910-1914 shows that the company made 4-cylinder automotive engines in five different sizes, fitted to 'Abeille' de Mesmay (AM) automobiles (models AM 1–5), vans (fr:'livraisons', AML I-III) and trucks (fr:'camions ', AMC I-II).
+Catalogues dating from c1910-1914 shows that the company made 4-cylinder automotive engines in five different sizes, fitted to 'Abeille' de Mesmay (AM) automobiles (models AM 1–5), vans (AML I-III) and trucks (AMC I-II).
 These were sold as chassis or as complete vehicles.
 The cylinders of the two smaller engines were cast as monoblocs, the larger three had separate cylinders.
 Abeilles were available with different bodies ranging from 2-seater runabouts to Landaulettes, limousines and Double-Phaetons.

-'Abeille' marine engines were available in 1, 2 and various 4-cylinder configurations.
-The 4-cylinder T-5 of about 30 hp was chosen by the French Navy to power armed patrol boats ('vedettes-canonniers') for export to a foreign navy.
+'Abeille' marine engines were available in 1-, 2-, and various 4-cylinder configurations.
+The 4-cylinder T-5 of about 30 hp was chosen by the French Navy to power armed patrol boats for export to a foreign navy.

 At the Paris General Agricultural Exhibition in 1910, the firm exhibited a motor powered by naphthalene.
-Granules of naphthalene were heated to a liquid state (around 79 °C) by a pipe through which the hot exhaust gas was drawn.
+Granules of naphthalene were heated to a liquid state (around 79°C) by a pipe through which the hot exhaust gas was drawn.
 The liquid was forced by a small pump into the carburettor.
 The calorific value of naphthalene is about 8,765 calories/kg (36.6 MJ/kg) compared to normal gasoline, which is approx. 11,400 cal/kg (44.8 MJ/kg).

 From 1911 the de Mesmay company also used the 'Abeille' engine to power a four-wheel drive light agricultural tractor, the 'Tracteur FT'.
 With a plough permanently fitted underneath, between the front and rear wheels and weighing about 1,050 kg, it was sold as the 'Houe-tracteur'.

 The de Mesmay firm sold 'Abeille' engines in various configurations such as stationary engines and generator sets for lighting and cinemas (in 1913 the factory installed a 4-cylinder Abeille 25-30 hp engine coupled to a Jacquet dynamo (60 A - 150 V) to power the electric lighting), as well as making gas engines sold under the name Moteurs A. de Mesmay.
 Production of vehicles ceased on 26 August 1914 soon after the outbreak of war.
 Total annual production of Abeille engines up to 1914 is estimated at 215 units.
 The enterprise employed 20 to 30 workers in 1900, 80 to 90 in 1914, and around 40 in 1924.